rapidsai/docs/resources/reproducing-ci.md

 A few notes about the `docker` command flags:

 - Most of the RAPIDS conda builds occur on machines without GPUs.
 Only the tests require GPUs.
 Therefore, you can omit the `--gpus` flag when running local conda builds
-- The `--network` flag ensures that the container has access to the VPN connection on your host machine.
-VPN connectivity is required for test jobs since they need access to [downloads.rapids.ai](https://downloads.rapids.ai) for downloading build artifacts from a particular pull-request.
-This flag can be omitted for build jobs

 ## Additional Considerations